SureshGXAI/mol-tox-predictor/README.md

 > name, tells you *which substructures* drove each prediction, and writes a
 > medicinal-chemistry narrative explaining the mechanism.

+# Case Study
+It will generate **Toxicity Analysis Report** for a given compound name or SMILE

+python3 scripts/explain_molecule.py --smiles "CN1C=NC2=C1C(=O)N(C(=O)N2C)C"

+SMILES: CN1C=NC2=C1C(=O)N(C(=O)N2C)C
+Flagged: none

+[ollama] narrative:
+**Toxicity Analysis Report**

+The provided molecule has been evaluated against 12 Tox21 assays, with no flagged targets identified.

+However, upon closer inspection of the atom-level saliency and matched functional groups, we can identify potential structural drivers of toxicity:

+1. **Nitrogen-containing heterocycle**: The presence of a pyridone ring (CN1C=NC2=C1C(=O)N(C(=O)N2C)) is flagged for its potential interaction with the hERG channel.
+This functional group is known to contribute to cardiac arrhythmias.
+	* Plausible mechanism: Hydrogen bonding between the nitrogen atom and the hERG channel's binding pocket, leading to potassium channel blockade.
+	* Medicinal chemistry suggestion: Replace the pyridone ring with a bioisostere such as an imidazole or a tetrazole to reduce hERG affinity while preserving the pharmacophore.
+2. **Amine group**: The presence of an amine group (N(C(=O)N2C)) is flagged for its potential interaction with the PXR receptor.
+This functional group is known to contribute to liver toxicity.
+	* Plausible mechanism: Hydrogen bonding between the amine group and the PXR receptor's binding pocket, leading to CYP3A4 induction and subsequent liver damage.
+	* Medicinal chemistry suggestion: Replace the amine group with a less basic bioisostere such as an ether or a thioether to reduce PXR affinity while preserving the pharmacophore.

+These suggestions are based on the assumption that the predicted liability is driven by these specific functional groups.
+Further experimental validation and optimization of the molecule's structure will be necessary to confirm these predictions.

 ---

 ## Results (measured on this dataset)